-The factors presented in Tables 3 and 4 were used in the Organics Diversion Calculator to determine the GCC carbon credits from diverting one tonne of additional organic waste from disposal at the three facilities (Table 5).
-This "carbon credit factor" (i.e. amount of credits per tonne organics diverted) decreases over time because of improvements to the landfill gas collection systems at the two landfills.
+The factors presented in Tables 3 and 4 were used in the Organics Diversion Calculator to determine the GCC carbon credits from diverting one tonne of additional organic waste from disposal at the three facilities (Table 5) to optimized (forced aeration) composting facilities.
+This "carbon credit factor" (i.e. amount of credits per tonne organics diverted) changes over time, primarily because the proportion of waste sent to each final disposal facility changes each year due to operational priorities.
+(Prior to 2016, the factors were also influenced by annual improvements to the landfill gas collection systems at the two landfills, but the collection efficiency is now fixed in the calculator at 75%).

-Table 5 GCC Carbon Credits (tonnes CO2e) per tonne of diverted organic waste.
+Table 5 GCC Carbon Credits (tonnes CO 2 e) per tonne of diverted organic waste.

-Year GCC Carbon Credits (tonnes) per tonne of diverted organics Applies to: 2015 0.414 Vancouver, Delta and Richmond.
-2015 0.243 All other Metro Vancouver municipalities.
+Year GCC Carbon Credits (tonnes) per tonne of diverted organics Applies to: 2016 0.494 Vancouver, Delta and Richmond.
+2016 0.294 All other Metro Vancouver municipalities.

-Using the factor for 2015 presented in Table 5, the number of carbon credits available to each municipality for the 2015 reporting year was calculated, and these are presented in the table in Attachment B. The number of new GCC carbon credits available in 2016 and future years will depend on the amount of eligible organics diversion activity in those years and the 2016 inputs to the calculators (i.e. updated versions of Tables 3 and 4).
+Using the factor for 2016 presented in Table 5, the number of carbon credits available to each municipality for the 2016 reporting year was calculated, and these are presented in the table in Attachment B. The number of new GCC carbon credits available in 2017 and future years will depend on the amount of eligible organics diversion activity in those years and the 2017 inputs to the calculator.